Kritzzz/css-grid/README.md

 # SCSS Grid

 This SCSS grid is a a simple and flexible grid system.
+The number of columns and their margins is completely up to you.
+Of course, you can just use the default 12-column layout.

 ##### Wait what, another CSS grid?!